navoneelghosh/Object-Tracking-Implementing-and-improving-OSVOS/README.md

 ## Installation and dependencies:
 - All the dependencies are listed in the requirement.txt.
 The original OSVOS code was written using Tensorflow v1.
 Therefore, our implementation requires specific version of Python and Tensorflow.
 We have tested our code with Python 3.6 and Tensorflow v1.15.0.
 However, any Python<3.6 and Tensorflow v1.x should work.
+Download pre-trained models from [here](https://drive.google.com/file/d/1KWlQAV8Ss17gXamHzPi-qmF5QVE8bJ-u/view?usp=sharing)
+**Extract the pre-trained models to the models directory.
+It should create a folder for each dataset with its respective model in it.**
+**Please look at the project specific instructions below to test recycling data.**

 ## Implementation:
 1. We either train the network using one of the video frames and its annotated segmentation mask or we use the pre-trained model.